Selection Panel

 Broadcast Journalist

 Mary Ito is a Canadian broadcast journalist who works in radio and podcasting.
-She's currently the host of The CRAM Podcast, which highlights the innovative work of Canadian scientists and big thinkers.
-She also works at CBC Radio and is the former host of CBC Radio’s weekend morning show, Fresh Air.
-Ito also worked in television at TVOntario, Global Television and CFTO-TV.
-She's currently involved in Kimiko's Pearl, an original stage production about the internment of Japanese Canadians during the Second World War, which premieres in June 2024.
-Ito also volunteers with the children's charity Roots of Empathy, which runs school-based programs across Canada and 10 other countries.
+She currently hosts The CRAM Podcast, which highlights the innovative work of Canadian scientists and big thinkers.
+She also works at CBC Radio and is the former host of the CBC weekend morning show Fresh Air.
+Ito worked in television at TVOntario, Global Television and CFTO-TV.
+She volunteers with the children's charity Roots of Empathy, which runs school-based programs across Canada and in ten other countries.

 Ashnoor Rahim